DCC-EX/mkdocs-test/docs/reference/wiring/i2C/00-i2c-wiring.md

 - Lower resistance results in a stronger signal and helps offset higher capacitance.
 - If resistance is too low, the uC will be unable to overcome it.

-This table shows the parallel resistance values with multiple I2C modules.
+This table shows the parallel resistance values with multiple I2C modules:

-\- Note that Mega has 10k onboard; EX-CSB1 has 5.1k; others are weak or disabled.
+- Note that Mega has 10k onboard; EX-CSB1 has 5.1k; others are weak or disabled.
-\- I2C modules, such as PCA9685 and MCP23017, will generally have 10k pullups.
+- I2C modules, such as PCA9685 and MCP23017, will generally have 10k pullups.
 LCD and OLED displays may have 4.7k or 10k.
-\- Add/remove pullups to result in 2.5-3.0 mA.
+- Add/remove pullups to result in 2.5-3.0 mA.
-\- With LTC4311 the need to adjust resistance may be less important, unless resistance is too low.
+- With LTC4311 the need to adjust resistance may be less important, unless resistance is too low.

 ![I2C Resistance](/_static/images/i2c-devices/i2c-pullup-resistance167.png){ width=70% }